 Protection: Hair masks also help to protect your hair from future damage.
 This hair mask uses natural ingredients to create barriers on your individual hair stands.
 With these barriers in place, your hair is less likely to continue to be frizzy.

-Repair: If your hair has been damaged by heat, styling, hair treatments or just needs some extra TLC, a hair mask can help repair it.
-Ingredients in this recipe can help reduce fizziness as well as the improve the overall health of your hair.
+Repair: If your hair has been damaged by heat, styling, or hair treatments or just needs some extra TLC, a hair mask can help repair it.
+Ingredients in this recipe can help reduce fizziness as well as improve the overall health of your hair.

 hair mask natural ingredients